Andre-Sacilotti/Hackathon-DOTZ/README.md

 ## How to use

-Before anything you need to download the models file, which has arround 2GB, in this <a href = ''>Link</a>
+Before anything you need to download the models file, which has arround 2GB, in this <a href = ''>Link</a> (i will update soon)

 Here you can find the ipython notebook where it can run each stage, but you can also execute the python script, following the commands